kapresoft/kapresoft.github.io/_posts/java/2024-01-29-spring-mockito-mockbean-vs-spybean.md

 3. **Set Up Mock Behavior**: Utilize Mockito's _when()_ and _thenReturn()_ to define the mock's behavior.
 4. **Write Test Methods**: Implement your test methods, focusing on the behavior that involves the mocked bean.

+Here's an illustrative example of how to effectively utilize @MockBean in Spring testing:

 ```java
 @SpringBootTest
 public class OrderServiceTest {